denten-books/plain-text/0-intro.md

 aims without purchase on the material world.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.
 Connecting theories of meaning-making to their practice offers a way out of the conundrum.
 Bad faith identifies a misalignment between thought and action.[^ln-sartre] The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
-William James articulated the approach concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
+William James articulated the approach concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907 233].
 For James and other pragmatists, truth could not exist in the abstract alone.
-It also entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asked: "How will the truth be realized?
-What concrete difference will its being true make in anyone's actual life?
-What experiences will be different from those which would obtain if the belief were false?"
-Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein would later write in a similar vein about meaning "defined by reference to the actions."[^ln-pragmatism]
+It also entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asked: "How will the truth be realized? [...]
+[W]hat concrete difference will its being true make in anyone's actual life? [...]
+What experiences will be different from those which would obtain if the belief were false?"[@james_pragmatisms_1907 200] <!--fixed quote, added citation.
+PRP-->Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, would later write in a similar vein about meaning "defined by reference to the actions."[^ln-pragmatism]

 For a pragmatist, truth-carrying propositions of the shape "X is Y" (as in,